Massif des Maures: Flora and fauna

 The massif is densely vegetated with an evergreen forest dominated by cork oak, holm oak, holly sweet chestnut and strawberry trees.
 On the highest ridges Aleppo pine and stone pine flourish.

 Since the early 21st century, there have been more frequent destructive wildfires, but the cork oak is particularly resistant to these; the thick bark protects the trunk and new shoots grow from the blackened branches.
 Shrubs present on the forest floor include myrtle, juniper, boxwood, broom, heather, rosemary and Spanish lavender.

 This is one of the last places in Europe where Hermann's tortoise can be found.
-Other reptiles include the European green lizard, the ocellated lizard, the grass snake, the European adder, and the Aesculapian snake.
-In thick parts of the forest, wild boars are attracted by the acorns and chestnuts, and deer, badgers, foxes, squirrels and the occasional hare roam among the trees.
-Birds of prey include the short-toed snake eagle, the horned owl, the tawny owl, and the little owl.
+Other reptiles include European green lizard, ocellated lizard, grass snake, adder and Aesculapian snake.
+In thick parts of the forest, wild boar are attracted by the acorns and chestnuts, while deer, badgers, foxes, squirrels and the occasional hare roam among the trees.
+Birds of prey include short-toed snake eagle, as well as Eurasian eagle-owl, tawny owl and little owl.